It is also alive and thriving, despite the predictions, which is not exactly new, either.

 When you manage to get that down and make sure that you’ve got all the information you need, create an email that will contain these core elements:

 - A clear, concise tone of voice that is appropriate for both the original tone of the brand and the target audience

 - The value that will be obvious from start to finish, without being too sales-focused.
 Remember, your customers want to get to know you first.
-Their transition from prospect to the customer should be smooth.
+Accordingly, the transition from prospect to customer should be as smooth as possible.